-For its new season, The Food Network has overhauled the show.
-It’s a brand new format, a new host, a new set.
+For its new 2021 season, The Food Network has overhauled their popular show ‘Halloween Wars’.
+It has a brand new format, a new host and a new set.

 Ok, let’s back up and acquaint everyone with what Halloween Wars is exactly.